kshen3778/seqenv/README.md

     $ pip install --user seqenv

 If this still doesn't work, you might be missing the `pip` program on your system or the correct version of Python (any version `2.7.x`).
 You can get both of these things by using using this little project: https://github.com/yyuu/pyenv

-### Dependencies
-* You need to have a copy of the NCBI nucleotide data base (called `nt`) installed locally as well as the `blastn` executable in your `$PATH`.
-So that BLAST finds the NT database, you can edit your `~/.ncbirc` file.
-The `blastn` executable should be in your `$PATH`.
-* You need to have `graphviz` installed and the c libraries should be accessible.
-This is usually resolved by a `apt-get install libgraphviz-dev`.
-The `dot` executable should be in your `$PATH`.
-* The project also depends on some other python modules such as `biopython` and `pandas`.
-Happily, these will be installed automatically when calling the `pip` command above.

 ### Usage
 Once that is done, you can start processing FASTA files from the command line.
 For using the default parameters you can just type: